Binghamton University Events Center - Binghamton Bearcats

 Year Opened: 2004 Capacity: 5,142

 When you notice that the name of the arena is something very generic like “Events Center” you fear the worst, a non-descript building with little charm.
 Fortunately, that feeling largely disappears when you step foot into Binghamton’s Events Center for a Bearcats basketball game.
 Get over the name and you actually have a pretty good facility to see college basketball.

 Opened in 2004, the Binghamton University Events Center hosts the basketball program which has only been a Division I program since 2001.
 The program played in its lone NCAA basketball tournament in 2009.

 It’s an attractive facility both inside and out, and despite being a multi-use facility, in really pulls off the basketball game experience well.

 All of the seating within the Events Center is retractable.
-Sideline seats are all green plastic chairbacks, which are somewhat flimsy, but comfortable and provide better than average legroom.
+Sideline seats are all green plastic chairbacks, which are somewhat flimsy, but comfortable and provide better-than-average legroom.
 There are no cupholders in these seats.
 Each baseline features green plastic bleacher seats.
-The student section and pep band are on the end of the floor nearest the opponent bench.
+The student section and pep band are on the end of the floor nearest the opponent's bench.
 Speaking of the pep band, it is a small, but talented ensemble.
 The 12 members belt out current hits whenever they have the opportunity.